grammarly/pillars-of-gec/README.md

 # pillars-of-gec
-This repository provides code, state-of-the art predictions and links to the pretrained Grammatical Error Correction models for **"Pillars of Grammatical Error Correction: Comprehensive Inspection Of Contemporary Approaches In The Era of Large Language Models"** paper which was accepted for publication at <a href="https://sig-edu.org/bea/2024">BEA-2024</a> (19th Workshop on Innovative Use of NLP for Building Educational Applications; co-located with <a href="https://2024.naacl.org/">NAACL 2024</a>). [proper citiation will be added soon]
+This repository provides code, state-of-the art predictions and links to the pretrained Grammatical Error Correction models for **"Pillars of Grammatical Error Correction: Comprehensive Inspection Of Contemporary Approaches In The Era of Large Language Models"** paper which was accepted for publication at <a href="https://sig-edu.org/bea/2024">BEA-2024</a> (19th Workshop on Innovative Use of NLP for Building Educational Applications; co-located with <a href="https://2024.naacl.org/">NAACL 2024</a>).

 # Structure